 Traditional marketing has taken a backseat with the advent of technology, and companies target consumers by means of digital and virtual marketing.
 Whatever we do on the internet remains out there somewhere, and companies track and analyse this information for understanding customer behaviour and preferences, latest trends, and insights.
 All this helps them engage customers on a more personal level.
-This digital footprint that we leave behind on such a large scale is a part of big data.
+This digital footprint that we leave behind on such a large scale is a part of Data Analytics.

 1. Consumer behaviour analytics -A comprehensive view:

 Today, customers have more media to interact with companies – social media, e-Commerce, mobile, email, and more.
 Companies use techniques like Hadoop analytics to understand what customers expect and how to interact with them most effectively using new marketing methods.
-Here, big data helps by obtaining customer browsing history and behaviour, product preferences, transaction data, browsing history, and more.
+Here, Data Analytics helps by obtaining customer browsing history and behaviour, product preferences, transaction data, browsing history, and more.
 It is even helpful in compartmentalizing unstructured data streams such as traffic to specific channels, for analyzing consumer behaviour.

 2. Predictive analysis and Targeted promotions for boosting conversions:

 An effective marketing campaign is one that gets maximum conversions at the optimum cost.
 When a company manages to achieve its marketing goals without splurging resources, it is called good marketing.

 To run an effective marketing campaign, increase customer acquisition for optimal costs, a company needs to understand their customers.
 Analyzing customer behaviour is key here.
 Predictive analysis uses algorithms to collect data from various sources.
 Based on this data, marketers can predict their consumers’ behaviour and preferences, and even any upcoming trends.
 Targeted campaigns using predictive analysis is the most effective way to increase conversion rates

 3. Measuring brand sentiment: